keras-team/keras-io/examples/keras_recipes/md/reproducibility_recipes.md

     for iteration in range(2):
         # In order to get same results across multiple runs from an initializer,
-        # you need to specify a seed value.
-Note that this is not related to
+        # you can specify a seed value.
-        # keras.utils.set_random_seed or tf.config.experimental.enable_op_determinism.
-        # If you comment those lines, you will still get the same results.
         result = float(initializer(seed=42)(shape=(1, 1)))
         print(f"\tIteration --> {iteration} // Result --> {result}")
     print("\n")